IBM-Bluemix-Docs/ComposeForRabbitMQ/dashboard-settings.md

 ## Change Password

-You may find it necessary to change the password of your service.
-You can do so using _Update Password_.
+You might find it necessary to change the password of your service.
+You can do so by using _Update Password_.

-A new, randomly generated password will appear, or you can type your own password into the field.
-To regenerate another password, click on the dice to the right of the field.
+A new, randomly generated password appears, or you can type your own password into the field.
+To regenerate another password, click the dice to the right of the field.

 ![Updating the RabbitMQ password](./images/rabbitmq-update-password.png "The automatic password generator")